specialunderwear/django-easymode/docs/index.md

 4. Data transport layer can be very simple because of the functional nature of xslt, which fits hierarchical data perfectly.
 (Can also be reused very easy)
-5. Because the data is transported as xml, flash developers can start developing using static xml before the backend is finished.
+5. Because the data is transported as xml, flash developers can start development using static xml before the backend is finished.
 6. Actual mechanism to translate the content from one language to another (:ref:`translation_of_contents`)
 7. Structure is uniform in all layers of the application. (backend, transport, frontend)